bigwiv/Biopython-cn/chr14.rst

 so that the total input of pseudo-counts is equal to that of one instance.

-Using the background distribution and pwm with pseudo-counts added, it¡¯s easy to compute the log-odds ratios, telling us what are the log odds of a particular symbol to be coming from a motif against the background.
+Using the background distribution and pwm with pseudo-counts added, itâ€™s easy to compute the log-odds ratios, telling us what are the log odds of a particular symbol to be coming from a motif against the background.
 We can use the ``.log_odds()`` method: